 “I forgot about that.”

-He had forgotten, too.
+He had not forgotten, but he hardly remembered either.
 The mere mention of it brought back the refulgence of bright bulbs and white walls.
-Timothy was a week to graduating from Pepperdine when a fall in a tennis court brought him to an emergency room.
+Malcolm was a week to graduating from Pepperdine when a fall in a tennis court brought him to an emergency room.
 Half the glass paneling to the ceiling lights was missing, and the brilliance of his surroundings made him dizzy, aggravating the pain in his right ankle.
-Then in walked a woman in an orderly uniform, that weird color of not quite green and not quite blue, and Timothy thought: She looks like something out of an aquarium.
+Then in walked a woman in an orderly uniform, that weird color of not quite green and not quite blue, and Malcolm thought: She looks like something out of an aquarium.
 He saw the face, and he saw that it was young and pretty – full cheeks and eyes the brown of nature.
 They talked of mundane stuff, where they had gone to high school and where they had grown up.
 She was a small town girl in training to be a nurse practitioner.
 He was a city boy deliberating on what car his parents should gift him for graduation.
-Timothy saw her again days after for physical therapy and then on many occasions outside of the hospital.
+Malcolm saw her again days after for physical therapy and then on many occasions outside of the hospital.

 “You should pick up tennis again,” Sharon said.

-“Yeah,” said Timothy.
+“Yeah,” said Malcolm.
 “You’re right.
 I really don’t know why I dropped it.”

 The drizzle outside stopped.
 Stars strewed the sky as diamonds sparkling beneath still waters.